dangminhduc/security-speciality-note/README.md

 - Alias must be unique in  the AWS account and region
   - To simplify the code that runs in multiple regions, you can use the same alias name but point to a diffent CMK in each region.
 - Data key caching stores data keys and related cryptographic material in a cache.
 When you encrypt or decrypt data, the AWS Encryption SDK looks for a matching data key in the cache.
 If it finds a match, it uses the cached data key rather than generating a new one.
 Data key caching can improve performance, reduce cost, and help you stay within service limits as your application scales.
+- KMS has SignAPI that create a digital signature for a message a using the private key in an asynmetric CMK

 ## Network
 - Intrustion Dectection System: should be using a custom solution on the marketplaces